 Drugs reported to cause Raynaud's phenomenon or vasculitis include:

 Correct diagnosis of vasculitis is important and a skin biopsy assists in diagnosis.
-The treatment of vasculitis involves stopping the offending drug and use of high dose systemic corticosteroids.
+The treatment of vasculitis involves stopping the offending drug and the use of high dose systemic corticosteroids.

 Raynaud phenomenon often improves with discontinuation of the drug.
 Simple measures such as avoiding exposure to cold, hand warmers and the use of protective clothing are universally helpful.
-Medications that can be used include calcium channel blockers and ACE inhibitors which promote vasodilatations (opening up) of blood vessels in the fingers.
+Medications that can be used include calcium channel blockers and ACE inhibitors which promote vasodilations (opening up) of blood vessels in the fingers.

 Xerosis (dry skin) is commonly observed in patients receiving epidermal growth factor receptor EGFR) inhibitors.
 At times, the dry skin can be observed with concomitant greasy scales resembling seborrhoeic dermatitis.
 It is postulated that the EGFR inhibitors cause growth arrest of the keratinocytes (skin cells) and initiates terminal maturation.
 Mucosal surfaces of the skin such as the vagina, mouth and eyes may also be affected.

 Like other drugs, chemotherapy medications may cause other adverse reactions, including:

 See the DermNet NZ bookstore.